souvikchand/read_loud_text/README.md

 # read_loud_text
-reads the selected text from a website or pdf
+purpose: reads the selected text from a website or pdf

+initialize:

+how to use:
+comments: